Updated September 2019

 Changes in a project's approved budget must be coordinated with ORSP and may also, in many cases, require prior approval by the sponsor.
 Certain governmental funding sources are particularly restrictive regarding budget changes.

 The Institutional Animal Care and Use Committee (IACUC) promotes and ensures the humane and ethical treatment of animals used in teaching and research.
-More information is available on the ORSP IACUC website.c.
-Drones and Unmanned Aircraft Systems
+More information is available on the ORSP IACUC website.

 All faculty, staff, and students who wish to operate a UAS/UAV (drone) on campus must work with Office of Research and Sponsored Programs (ORSP) to ensure appropriate legal use.
 Unauthorized drone flights on campuses are a violation of federal law.
-More information is available in the CSUEB Guidance on Drone Use.d.
-Scientific Misconduct
+More information is available in the CSUEB Guidance on Drone Use.

-CSUEB requires training and oversight in ethical conduct of research to all undergraduates, graduate students and postdoctoral researchers who are supported by the National Science Foundation (NSF).
-More information is available in the guidance document on the Responsible Conduct of Research Policy and other resources are available in the ORSP Policy Library.
+CSUEB requires training and oversight in the ethical conduct of research for all undergraduate students, graduate students and postdoctoral researchers who are supported by grants from the NSF, NIH, and USDA-NIFA.
+The Responsible Conduct of Research Policy and other resources are available in the ORSP Policy Library.

 US export controls exist to protect the national security and foreign policy interests of this country.
 Export controls govern the shipment, transmission, or transfer of regulated items, information and software to foreign countries, persons or entities.
-More information is available in the Export Control Policy.g.
-Other Compliance Issues/Additional Requirements
+More information is available in the Export Control Policy.

 If research specific issues or compliance-related items not mentioned above are involved in your project, please work with ORSP to coordinate the appropriate approvals necessary.